 - A physical therapist with experience in treating people with ASD.
 Some physical therapists focus on pediatrics (treating children).

 - A physical therapist who is a board-certified specialist in pediatrics or who completed a residency in pediatric physical therapy.
 This physical therapist has advanced knowledge, experience, and skills that may apply to ASD.

-Use Find a PT, a tool provided by the American Physical Therapy Association, to search for physical therapists by their location and experience.
+The Find a PT, provided by the American Physical Therapy Association, can help you search for physical therapists location and experience.